 Places to See in Tana Toraja

-Hiking is one of the most popular activities for tourists visiting the region.
+If you’re looking for a planned itinerary I’d recommend some trekking.
 Tour operators normally offer a 3-day 2-night hiking package that mixes beautiful views with some of the best sites.
 There are a lot of different routes, so it’s worth arranging a personalised tour package.
-For more ideas of what to do while you are in the highlands visit the top Things to do in Tana Toraja post.
+There’s also the chance to do white water rafting.